repaper/gratis/README.md

 1. TI LaunchPad with M430G2553 using the [Energia](https://github.com/energia) IDE
 2. Arduino Leonardo using the [Arduino](http://arduino.cc) IDE

-Note:
+### Notes for Arduinos with the embedded USB controller

+* Arduinos with the embedded USB controller ('Un' suffix) do not have a real serial port, it is emulated using firmware and uses the USB interface.

+* Arduino Loenardo uses one of these chips.

-* Arduino with the embedded USB controller ('Un' suffix) will wait for the serial monitor to be opened before doing any display.
+* The Command program needs the serial to accept commands so it will wait indefinitely for the serial monitor to be opened before doing any display. (the additional delay code is commented out)

-  This is because the serial port is emulated in the USB controller and there is a wait loop before the first serial print.
+* The Demo, Flash Loader and Thermo programs do no need serial port to accept commands, it is display only.
+The additional delay is used and the indefinite wait is commented out.
+Therefore on a Leonardo to see the initial messages open the serial monitor *before* uploading.
+If the serial monitor is not open these programs will now automatically start.

 ## PlatformWithOS